OmurEKiraz/SpotifyPlaylistMover/README.md

 After granting permission, the script will fetch all tracks from your selected playlist and save them into a CSV file named playlist.csv.

+## 📜 License

+This project is licensed under the MIT License 📝

 ## 📂 Example CSV Output Form